ecwpz91/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 The first step is to define the model (entity) of an Inventory object.
 Since Quarkus uses Hibernate ORM Panache, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

-Open up the empty **Inventory.java** file in _com.redhat.coolstore_ package and paste the following code into it (identical to the monolith code):
+Open up the empty `src/main/java/com/redhat/coolstore/Inventory.java` file and paste the following code into it (identical to the monolith code):

 ~~~java
 package com.redhat.coolstore;